Allenbrd/React-Globe-CIS/README.md

 "Locations" section on groupcis.com

+In order to get started:
-npm install
+`npm install
-npm run dev
+npm run dev`

+Documentation on sharepoint